Traveler Test Kitchen – Microwave French Toast

-At Travel Nurse Across America, we’ve decided to test out some creative, easy to prepare recipes in the kitchen of our home office to see if we recommend them for our travelers.
+At Travel Nurse Across America, we’ve decided to test out some creative, easy-to-prepare recipes in the kitchen of our home office to see if we recommend them to our travelers.
 We’ll feature a new recipe each month that we’ve prepared in our very limited kitchen and had our employees test and rate.
 We’ll also show you unedited photos of how our food turned out, so you can compare our real-world versions to the ultra-fancy food blogs where we got the recipes.

 First Taste: Microwave French Toast

 For our first stab at microwave cooking, we attempted a classic breakfast favorite: French toast.
 The recipe we used called for classic ingredients and boasted that a single serving could be ready in just a minute and a half.
 On a quiet weekday afternoon, we put it to the test!

 - 2 slices of bread, cubed

 - 1 egg